MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Financial/Financial/Coverage.md

 ---
 title: Coverage in Financial - Common Data Model | Microsoft Docs
-description: "The party(s) that are responsible for payment (or part of) of charges applied to this account (including self-pay).A coverage may only be resposible for specific types of charges, and the sequence o
+description: "The party(s) that are responsible for payment (or part of) of charges applied to this account (including self-pay).
+A coverage may only be resposible for specific types of charges."
 author: matgos
 ms.service: common-data-model
 ms.reviewer: deonhe